mach1el/collector/README.md

       [+] Add feature links extractor.

+      [+] Upgrade pyWhois

+            * add subdomain handler.

+            * add 4 network whois server.

+            * also use correct domain whois server.

 # Required Modules

-* When you run this tool it will detect required modules and install it
+* When you run this tool it will detect required modules and install it.

+# Note

+* My Scanner (except TCP Connect Scan) won't work in Arch,Debain and may Fedora.

+* Also Email Hunter may not work in some linux platform.

 ## Usage:
         ******            **  **                   **